valladaresr/Capstone-Bellabeat-Case-Study/README.md

 - checking for missing data
 - rename columns
 - consistency date and time columns

 - merge daily_activity and daily_sleep to check for correlation

+Exported the results from my previous queries and will import them together with the other clean data files into Tableau Public to create visualizations.